thedarkwriter/courseware-lms-content/courses/puppet/intro_test_puppet.md

 ### slide Humans

 Humans make mistakes.
 Some mistakes are unimportant, but some are expensive.
 We need to check everything and anything we produce because errors are bound to happen.
-So, it would help to have some tools to make sure you are writing valid code, that the code does what is expected, and that if it doesn’t behave as expected, you identify errors as soon as possible.
+And the sooner we catch them, the less expensive they'll be.

 ### slide List of Testing Classes